 The RMS is committed to being a welcoming, inclusive Society and encourages diversity across all activities and in the membership of our committees and groups.

+The Society strives to be accessible, inclusive and encourage diversity in all that we do, however we recognise that there is still much work to do.
 The Society has established a group to work on our Equity, Diversity, Inclusion & Accessibility (EDI&A) policies and review all the activities of the Society.
-This group meets regularly, and is due to report in Autumn 2022.
-Minutes of the meetings and the policies produced will be published here in due course.
+This group meets regularly, and launched their first Working Document at the 2022 RMS AGM meeting.
+Minutes of the meetings and the policies produced will be published here.

 We have begun a review of our activities and have made some changes to our processes and procedures, including, but not limited to: